Let’s face it. Burned out, stressed out, and sick employees can’t bring their best to work even when they want to.

-In their research, Krüger and Rootman asserted that, in order to create a workplace environment conducive to employee motivation, companies must have comprehensive polices and systems that “ensure a clear understanding and equitable treatment of employees.”
-The researchers wrote that “examples of systems that should be adhered to are compensation systems, employee performance systems, equity systems, and organizational policies and procedures.”
-They were essentially referring to workplace justice (fairness).
+According to Krüger and Rootman, to create a work environment conducive to employee motivation, companies must have comprehensive policies and systems that “ensure a clear understanding and equitable treatment of employees.”
+They were referring to “compensation systems, employee performance systems, equity systems, and organizational policies and procedures.”

-Workplace fairness has been the subject of much organizational justice research and can be described in terms of three organizational justice factors:
+Workplace fairness has been the subject of much organizational justice research and hinges on three critical drivers:

-- Distributive justice – Fairness in the actual distribution of outcomes, rights, and resources.
+- Distributive justice – Fairness in how you distribute outcomes, rights, and resources.
 Employees need to feel that all distribution is fair and equitable.

-- Procedural justice – Fairness and transparency in the policies, procedures, and processes used to make decisions.
-This includes decisions in determining distribution of outcomes, rights, and resources.
-To evaluate fairness, employees need to understand the standard or rationale used in the decision-making process.
+- Procedural justice – Fairness and transparency in the policies, procedures, and processes you use to make decisions.
+This includes your decisions about the distribution of outcomes, rights, and resources.
+To evaluate fairness, employees need to understand your standards or rationale.

-- Interactional justice – Fairness in the manner employees are treated during the implementation of policies, procedures, processes and outcomes.
-Employees need a high level of interactional justice where they are treated with dignity, compassion, caring and respect.
+- Interactional justice – Fairness in how you treat employees during the implementation of policies, procedures, processes, and outcomes.
+Employees need to be treated with dignity, compassion, caring, and respect.

-The type and intensity of the negative reaction can vary depending on the individual employee, the specifics of the unfairness incident, the leader’s ability to effectively manage employees’ expectations and emotions as well as his or her own, cultural climate, personalities involved, historical context, current environmental conditions, and many others factors.
+The type and intensity of the reaction vary depending on the individual employee, the specifics of the unfairness incident, and the leader’s ability to manage the employee’s expectations and emotions as well as his or her own.
+Reactions are also influenced by the cultural climate, personalities involved, historical context, current environmental conditions, and other factors.

-Employee perception of workplace fairness is one of the top elements influencing employee satisfaction.
-A workplace environment that is perceived by employees as fair promotes employee satisfaction and increases morale, whereas a workplace environment that is perceived as unfair has a detrimental effect on employee motivation and well-being.
+Workplace fairness is one of the top influencers of employee morale.
+A workplace that employees feel is fair increases morale, whereas one that’s seen as unfair damages employee motivation and well-being.

 Unfairness Can Make Employees Sick

-The level of workplace fairness has a significant impact on the emotional, psychological, and physical well-being of employees.
-Organizational justice research has consistently concluded that workplace unfairness can contribute to serious employee illnesses.
+Unfair workplaces take a significant toll on the emotional, psychological, and physical well-being of employees.
+They can also contribute to serious employee illnesses.

 Vigorous longitudinal studies have made a clear connection between supervisor fairness and employee health and well-being.
 Supervisor unfairness has been linked to “medically certified sickness absences (Kivimaki et al., 2003), coronary heart disease (Kivimaki et al., 2005), and cardiovascular deaths (Eloviano et al., 2006).”
-Furthermore, unfairness at the interactional level has a far greater impact on employee burnout and workplace stress than unfairness related to the distribution of outcomes, rights and resources.
-Thus, the compassionate, caring and respectful treatment of employees is critical.
+Furthermore, unfairness at the interactional level has a far greater impact on employee burnout and workplace stress than unfairness related to the distribution of outcomes, rights, and resources.
+Thus, the compassionate, caring and respectful treatment of employees isn’t optional.
+It’s paramount.

-Let’s face it, burned out, stressed out, and sick employees are not able to bring their best to work even when they want to.
-Unfortunately, when unfairness permeates the environment, many employees are not motivated to bring their best.
-An unfair and unhealthy work environment will also suffer significant loss of talent, as top performers explore their options and find better places to work.
+When unfairness permeates the environment, employees are not motivated to bring their best.
+An unfair and unhealthy work environment will suffer a significant loss of talent, as top performers explore their options and find better places to work.

 The Direct Supervisor is Crucial

 These findings accentuate the tremendous influence that direct supervisors wield in shaping the workplace fairness environment.
-Thus, having a leadership team that is highly competent in interacting with and engaging employees is essential.
-Leadership development plays a pivotal role in creating a workplace culture that motivates employees, promotes their well-being, and achieves the desired performance outcomes.
+Having a leadership team that’s highly competent in interacting with and engaging employees is vital.
+Leadership development plays a pivotal role in creating a workplace culture that motivates employees, promotes their well-being, and drives strong performance.